Train with us

 Te Awamutu, in the heart of the Waikato dairy country, has a population of just under 16,000, of normal gender and age ranges.
 Socio-economically, it’s considered to be in the middle.
 About 15-20% of the population identifies as Maori.

 Te Awamutu Medical Centre operates as a traditional family practice, where patients are registered to their own doctor.
 This enables the patient to establish an ongoing, trusting relationship with their doctor and helps ensure they receive continuity of care.

 Our normal practice hours are Monday to Friday, 8am-6pm and Saturdays 9am-12pm.
 We also have a dedicated accident and emergency area, which operates during our practice hours.

 After-hours medical care is provided by the Anglesea Clinic in Hamilton.

 Our PHO affiliation is with Midlands Health Network.
-In 2006, we received CORNERSTONE accreditation, and were re-accredited in 2009.
+We are CORNERSTONE accredited (since 2006).